baato/baato-android-demo/README.md

 # Baato Android Demo app
 ![Reverse API](/baato_splash.png)

 This is a public demo of the Baato App for Android.
-The demo app shows off the usages of the APIs [baato.io](http://baato.io/) offer.
+The demo app shows off the usages of the APIs [baato.io](http://baato.io/) offer with the use of our [java-client](https://github.com/baato/java-client) library.

 Visit [the overview page ](http://baato.io:8081/#/v1/libraries/java-client) to get started using the Baato library for Android in your Android project.